geiszla/BoxHero/README.md

   Configuration file for the linter.
 It specifies the coding standard and the rules of it.

-* index.js

-   JavaScript code that describes the working of the webserver and sends the generated index.html and bundle.js files to the client on request.
-Runs first when the server is started (by "npm start" command).

-* make.js
+* build_client.js

-   Code that generates the bundle.js by translating and packing the react elements together.
+   Code that generates "www/bundle.js" - by translating and packing the react elements together - and "www/styles.css".
 If "npm run edit" command is used it runs every time the code changes updating the bundle.js file.

+* build_server.js

+  Code that generates server.bundle.js from server.js (to convert ES6 code in server.js so that it can be run by Node.js).

+* jsconfig.json

+   Contains JavaScript language serveice configuration options (used by e.g. Visual Studio Code).

 * package.json

    Contains the properties and dependencies of the project.

+* server.bundle.js

+   The generated server file.
+Runs first when the server is started (by "npm start" command).

+* server.js

+   JavaScript code that describes the working of the webserver and sends the generated index.html and bundle.js files to the client on request.
+Compiled to server.bundle.js.

 * yarn.lock